treinartz/APCS.ProcessingResources/chapters/oop.md

 ## Part 1 Introduction

 To explore Advanced OOP requires understanding classes, objects, interfaces, inheritance, and concepts such as abstraction, encapsulation, and polymorphism.
+Our experience has been that these topics are some of the more abstract and difficult.
+To ground the concepts into something more concrete, we'll be using dogs as our theme.
 We begin here with interfaces and polymorphism.
 To prepare, complete the following before the activity implementation.

 * First, click here [Advanced OOP](https://runestone.academy/runestone/static/JavaReview/index.html) to read about Interfaces and Inheritance that specifically addresses the AP Computer Science subset.
 * Second, take a look at some Processing code for Interfaces here [Processing Interfaces](